CACFP COVID-19 Waivers and Flexibilities

 - Home Sponsor organizations must submit a Management Plan Addendum to the State Agency to indicate their request to use the waiver.

-Nationwide Waiver to Allow Summer Food Service Program (SFSP) and Seamless Summer Option Operations through December 2020 - COVID–19: Child Nutrition Response #56
+Nationwide Waiver to Allow Summer Food Service Program (SFSP) and Seamless Summer Option Operations through SY 2020-21 - Extension

 - Child care centers may only receive meals from an organization operating the SFSP if they do so through a written contract and pay for the meals.